Innovacorp's Global Blue Innovation Challenge is now closed for submissions. The deadline for applications was Friday, June 11, 2021, at 11:59 pm ADT.

 How to Apply

 The Global Blue Innovation Challenge is now closed for submissions.
-Applicants were asked to complete the Microsoft Word business summary template available on our website, answering the questions in the boxes provided, and submit the document online by Friday, July 3, 2020, at 11:59 pm ADT.
+Applicants were asked to complete the Microsoft Word business summary template, answering the questions in the boxes provided.

 Note: Innovacorp is unable to accommodate updates once summaries have been submitted.

 Shortlisted companies will be notified by Friday, June 18, 2021, and will pitch to the judging panel on Friday, June 25, 2021.
 Winners will be notified by Tuesday, September 21, 2021.